 Night Lights, Dart Gallery, Chicago

-1983 Prints from Blocks: Gauguin to Now, Museum of Modern Art, New York
+1983 Prints from Blocks: Gauguin to Now, Museum of Modern Art, New York, March 3-May 15

 The American Artist as Printmaker: The 23rd National Print Exhibition, Brooklyn Museum